allanvc/proPNLD/README.md

 # projPNLD
-An R package to forecast the number of students in all Brazilian schools and grades for the PNLD program Um pacote R para realizar a projeção do alunado no âmbito do PNLD
+An R package to forecast the number of students in all Brazilian schools and grades for the PNLD program.

+(Um pacote R para realizar a projeção do alunado no âmbito do PNLD).